|

 B. SOME BASIC BRIDGE TERMS.

-With respect to new terminology that is unfamiliar to the reader, we will CAPITALIZE the first occurrence of a term .
 We may also capitalize the term again just to emphasize the point being made.

 LINKS TO BASIC BRIDGE TERMS